- ASTR 8001: Order of Magnitude Astrophysics (1 credit hour; Berlind & Holley-Bockelmann)

 This is an introductory astrophysics course intended for physics majors (especially those on the astronomy/astrophysics track), astronomy minors, other science and engineering majors, or any student interested in a rigorous, math- and physics-based introduction to astronomy.
 Prerequisites are one semester each of college-level physics and calculus.
 Students who do not meet these prerequisites are encouraged to take Astro 102.

-- ASTR 260: General Relativity & Cosmology (3 credit hours; not in current rotation)
+- ASTR 3900: Gravitational Astrophysics: General Relativity & Cosmology (3 credit hours; Taylor)